Fast Power Curve Approximation for Posterior Analyses: Introduction

+A \emph{design} prior $p_D(\boldsymbol{\eta})$ \citep{de2007using,berry2010bayesian,gubbiotti2011bayesian} models uncertainty regarding the model parameters $\boldsymbol{\eta} = (\boldsymbol{\eta}_1, \boldsymbol{\eta}_2)$ from each group in pre-experimental settings.
+The characteristic of interest $\theta_j$ for group $j$ is typically specified as a function $g(\cdot)$ of the model parameters: $\theta_j = g(\boldsymbol{\eta}_j)$ for $j = 1, 2$.
+Since the (informative) design prior is concentrated on parameter values that are relevant to the objective of the study, it is usually different from the \emph{analysis} prior used to analyze the observed data.
+The design prior gives rise to the prior predictive distribution of $\boldsymbol{Y}^{_{(n)}}$:

-The relevant power criteria defined for the Bayesian inferential methods hold when the data are generated from this prior predictive distribution.
+where $f(y; \boldsymbol{\eta}_j)$ is the model for group $j = 1, 2$.
+The relevant power criteria defined for the Bayesian inferential methods are considered when the data are generated from this prior predictive distribution.

-\citet{gubbiotti2011bayesian} defined two methodologies for choosing the sampling distribution of $\boldsymbol{Y}^{_{(n)}}$: the conditional and predictive approaches.
-The conditional approach fixes a \emph{design value} $\theta_0$ for the parameter of interest.
-The power criteria are then based on the probability density or mass function $f(y; \theta_0)$.
-The conditional approach is typically used in frequentist sample size calculations.
-The predictive approach uses a (nondegenerate) design prior $p_D(\theta)$, which is arguably more consistent with the Bayesian framework.
-However, this paper discusses advantages to using the conditional approach that may outweigh its weaknesses for certain practitioners.
+\citet{gubbiotti2011bayesian} defined two methodologies for specifying (\ref{eq:prior_pred}): the conditional and predictive approaches.
+The conditional approach uses a degenerate design prior $p_D(\boldsymbol{\eta})$ that assigns a probability of 1 to fixed \emph{design values} $\boldsymbol{\eta}_{1,0}$ and $\boldsymbol{\eta}_{2,0}$ for the model parameters.
+These fixed values characterize the data generation process for all hypothetical repetitions of the testing procedure as in frequentist sample size calculations.
+The predictive approach uses a nondegenerate $p_D(\boldsymbol{\eta})$.
+For each hypothetical repetition of the testing procedure, different design values $\boldsymbol{\eta}_{0} = (\boldsymbol{\eta}_{1,0}, \boldsymbol{\eta}_{2,0}) \sim p_D(\boldsymbol{\eta})$ characterize the data generation process, which is arguably more consistent with the Bayesian framework.
+However, the cognitive complexity associated with specifying nondegenerate design priors may be prohibitive for certain practitioners.
+This paper therefore considers both the conditional and predictive approaches.

 Bayesian methods for power analysis have been proposed in a variety of contexts \citep{berry2010bayesian, gubbiotti2011bayesian, brutti2014bayesian}.
-In these contexts, one aims to select a sample size $n$ to ensure the probability of concluding that $H_0$ is true is at least $\Gamma$ for some target power $\Gamma \in (0,1)$.
+In these contexts, one aims to select a sample size $n$ to ensure the probability of correctly concluding that $H_1 : \theta \in (\delta_L, \delta_U)$ is true is at least $\Gamma$ for some target power $\Gamma \in (0,1)$.
 For hypothesis tests with posterior probabilities, the selected sample size ensures that